In only three months, Basildon saw 2,282.8 in every 100,000 people admitted to hospital due to alcohol.

 This happens quite a lot, as the two conditions often come hand-in-hand.

-This is nothing to be ashamed of, infact staff will be able to help by addressing both conditions.
+This is nothing to be ashamed of, in fact staff will be able to help by addressing both conditions.

 Whether you have depression, PTSD, bipolar disorder, anxiety, or schizophrenia, you’ll be supported.

-Many people with these conditions turn to substances to try and manage symptoms, known as self-medicating, and this can obviously lead to addiction.
+Many people with these conditions turn to substances to try and manage symptoms, known as self-medicating, and this can obviously lead to substance addiction.

-Addiction can therefore also cause mental health conditions.
+Substance addiction can therefore also cause mental health conditions.

 This is in order to reduce the risk relapses.